 - Click on URL links on secured web pages that are unable to pass referral information through to the URL links’ destination pages.

-If your is correct, but some of your web pages are missing Google Analytics tracking code snippets:
+If your Google Analytics setup is correct, but some of your web pages are missing Google Analytics tracking code:

-- When visitors enter your site through landing pages that are missing Google Analytics tracking code snippets, and then click on an internal link pointing to another web page on your site that has the tracking code correctly inserted, sessions will be credited to direct traffic.
+- When visitors enter your site through landing pages that are missing Google Analytics tracking code, and then click on an internal link pointing to another web page on your site that has the tracking code correctly inserted, sessions will be credited to direct traffic.

-For the definition of "sessions", refer to Common Web Analytics metrics Definitions.
+For the definition of "sessions", refer to Definitions of Metrics and Dimensions.

 Not Direct Traffic in Google Analytics Reports